ngoldack/proton-pass-backup/README.md

 # proton-pass-backup

-A script for automaticly export your ProtonPass credentials.
+A script to automaticly backup your ProtonPass credentials.

 ## Usage